Coronavirus in West Virginia: Positive case of local hospital worker

-CHARLESTON, WV (WOWK) – The West Virginia Department of Health and Human Resources confirmed that a health service worker at William R. Sharpe, Jr. Hospital in Weston, WvV. tested positive for COVID-19.
+CHARLESTON, WV (WOWK) – The West Virginia Department of Health and Human Resources confirmed that a health service worker at William R. Sharpe, Jr. Hospital in Weston, WV, tested positive for COVID-19.

 DHHR announced the positive test Friday, April 24, 2020.
 The last day the individual worked was April 17, 2020, according to DHHR.